How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you are satisfied with how your chart or graph appears, click on the ‘Create Chart’ button …
+Once you are satisfied with the way your graph or chart is looking, click on the ‘Create Chart’ button …

-Note that every visual element is given a unique ID displayed as a shortcode.
-As you will see very soon, this allows you to easily embed charts and graphs into your content …
+Note that each new element is given a unique ID displayed in a shortcode.
+As you will see very soon, this lets you easily embed charts and graphs into your content …

-After adding a graph or chart to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …
+After adding an element to the ‘Visualizer Library’, you can edit its details, duplicate it, or delete it …

-Once you have created a new element and added it to the Library, adding it to a page or post is quite simple.
+Once you’ve created a new element and added it to the Visualizer Library, it’s very easy to insert it into your posts or pages.

 First, create a new post or page (or open an existing one) …